top of page

 3. Buy really long sparklers – at least 24” inches long.

 4. As the couple, don’t worry about executing anything until you’re told we’re ready to have you come out – it’s your job to look good, and ours to set things on fire!
 If you have a wedding coordinator, we’ll work together to hand out sparklers and light them for guests.
-We will take a few minutes to line everyone up, then hand out sparklers, and then light them right before we’re ready to have the couple in place, just to make sure the sparklers don’t burn out too early.
+We will take a few minutes to line everyone up, then hand out sparklers, and then have multiple people light them right before the couple is ready for photos to make sure the sparklers aren't burning out too quickly.

 5. Decide on the “look” you want – do you want to walk through a sparkler tunnel?
 Want your guests to make a half-circle behind you, putting you in front of the sparklers so you don’t have to walk under them?
 Want guests to create an aisle, keeping the sparklers farther away from you, but still giving you a walkway?